Katha-Sikdar/Katha-Sikdar/README.md

 ## About me

-I'm A Passionate and highly motivated SQA Engineer with 3 years 6 months of work experience and a positive-thinking person who possesses two sides of power.
+I'm A Passionate and highly motivated SQA Engineer with a vast of work experience and a positive-thinking person who possesses two sides of power.
 On one hand, I am organised, structured and attentive to detail due to my background as a research chemist.
 And on the other, due to my personality, I love to communicate with people and solve problems.

 In my entire life I have conducted a number of manual and automation testing as well as using versatile types of tools and technologies, such as JAVA, Python, Selenium, TestNG, Postman and so on.
 Besides this, I have experience with a few AWS cloud services.
 For example, AWS cloud front cost Optimization, AWS lambda functions etc. Right now, I am looking to be a part of a company that will allow me to be aced in software testing as I want to be more perfect and want to serve more qualityfull and bug free products.
 Along with this, I want to be an expert in the automation field so that I wish to learn additional skills and explore new things and techniques.